-- green chiles - 1 4oz can, drained and chopped
+- 4 oz green chiles - drained and chopped

 - Heat the oil over medium heat in a large, heavy bottomed soup pot.
 Cook the onion and jalapeno until the onion begins to soften - about 5 minutes.
 Add the garlic and cook for another minute or two.

 - Add the cumin, oregano and chili powder and cook for a couple more minutes.
 Stir in the broth, green chilies, and 2 cans of the white beans.
 Empty the third can of beans into a small bowl, and use a fork to mash them into a paste, then add this to the pot with the chopped chicken, and stir well to combine.

 - Allow the soup to cook for about 20 - 30 minutes to allow the flavors to combine, then add the corn and cilantro and cook for an additional 5 - 10 minutes.